Seeking Physics in Diffusion Noise

 Ours

-"A piece of wood block is gently placed on the surface of a bowlfilled with water"
+"A piece of wood block is gently placed on the surface of a bowl filled with water"

 Baseline